 - Get the information you need about other support and services which are available to you.

 The sessions are run by an experienced team of volunteers who will be present at all sessions to offer a listening ear and support.

-The Welwyn Garden City Bereavement Support Group meets between September and June, if you wish to join the next group, please get in touch with the Bereavement Support Service by calling 01992 58 69 69 or the email get in touch link.
+The Welwyn Garden City Bereavement Support Group usually meets between September and June.
+If you are interested in joining the next group, please get in touch with the Bereavement Support Service by calling 01992 58 69 69 or the email in the get in touch link below.

 “The course was structured, well-balanced and varied, and allowed plenty of time for people to talk and help each other through the process.
 It really has the right approach, acknowledging that grief is hard work, but that you can get through it.
 You feel cared for, accepted and supported, no matter what level you are at.”